tanimislam/howdy/docs/source/plex-music/plex_music.rst

 Plex Music Functionality
 ================================================

 These command line executables, graphical user interfaces, and APIs are used to download and manage your music (even if the music has been spread between different main directories).
-This document is organized into sections on :ref:`command line tools <Music Command Line Utilities>` and the :ref:`lower level API <Plex Music API>`.
+This document is organized into sections on :ref:`command line tools <Music Command Line Utilities>`, the :ref:`lower level API <Plex Music API>`, and finally the :ref:`TODO <Plex Music TODO>`.

 .. toctree::
    :maxdepth: 2